What is peritonitis in dogs?

-In order to diagnose peritonitis, your vet will consider your dog’s symptoms and their health history, and ask you about any possible factors that may have caused the issue.
-If they suspect your dog has peritonitis, they will usually perform a complete physical examination, as well as further tests which could include blood tests, x-rays and abdominal ultrasound.
+In order to diagnose peritonitis, your vet will typically consider your dog’s symptoms and their health history, and ask you about any possible factors that may have caused the issue.
+If they suspect your dog has peritonitis, they may perform a complete physical examination, as well as further tests which could include blood tests, x-rays and abdominal ultrasound.
 They may also take a sample of abdominal fluid to analyse.

 How is peritonitis in dogs treated?

 First of all, your vet will typically deal with any consequences of peritonitis, for example, shock, or fluid loss.
 They may also attempt to identify the cause of the inflammation and eliminate it.
 Your dog may be given antibiotics and medication to reduce inflammation.

 Once your pet has been stabilised, further treatment may include surgery in order to explore the abdomen and fix any problems and then thoroughly rinsing your dog’s abdominal cavity to remove any irritants.

 After surgery, drains may be used to make sure that any abnormal fluid continues to be removed.

 Treatment after surgery can include fluids, electrolytes, and antibiotics.
 Many animals with peritonitis won’t eat after surgery, so they may need to be fed intravenously.